|

 Yes,

-Whalehunting from small wooden sailing boats has a long tradition on
+hunting from small wooden sailing boats has a long tradition on the

-the Azores due to the great variety of whales around the
+Azores due to the great variety of whales around the islands.

-find the traditional whaling boats around the islands, now used for
+traditional whaling boats around the islands, now used for leisure.
+You

-leisure.
-Normally you can expect every day dolphins coming up to the
+can often say hello to dolphins coming up to the boat

-boat for a visit.
-Tuna and Bonitos sometimes follow the boat for days
+for a visit.
+Tuna and bonitos sometimes follow the boat for days on

-on end.
+end.
 In calm conditions you can go for a swim from the boat.
-A
+A strange

-strange feeling, swimming in the ocean, knowing there are several
+feeling, swimming in the ocean, knowing there are several thousand

-thousand meters of water below you.
-The water temperatures rise to
+meters of water below you.
+The water temperatures rise to about

 |